jdcloudcom/en/documentation/Cloud-Security/Anti-DDoS-Protection-Package/Operation-Guide/Trial-description.md

 Free trial is being developed for anti-DDoS protection package, through which free trial for 5G protection bandwidth is provided to the invited users maximally for 1 month.

 ## Description on Activity
-1. Activity packages: exclusive IP, basic protection 5G;
+1. Activity packages: exclusive IP, basic protection 5G.

-2. Activity duration: one month as of the day of opening;
+2. Activity duration: one month from the day you star trail.

 3. Special instruction: The activity is only directed to the users who try the anti-DDoS protection package at the first time.
 Trial package does not support renewing and upgrading.
 Upon trial, please purchase the normal package for use.